 - As the sugar dissolves, if not done already, powder the cardamom and grate the nutmeg, slice the almonds, pistachios.
 Keep these ready.

-- Add ½ teaspoon of cardamom powder, ½ teaspoon of nutmeg powder, half the quantity of sliced nuts, mix and turn off the heat.
+- Add ½ teaspoon of cardamom powder, ½ teaspoon of grated nutmeg or ground nutmeg powder, half the quantity of sliced nuts, mix and turn off the heat.

 Notes